realpython/python-guide/docs/starting/install3/osx.rst

     $ python3

-will launch the Python 3 interpreter
+will launch the Python 3 interpreter.

 ``pip3`` and ``pip`` will both be available.
 If the Homebrew version of Python 2 is not installed, they will be the same.
 If the Homebrew version of Python 2